18F/Modular-Contracting-And-Agile-Development/pages/projects/income-driven-repayment.md

 ## What was the impact?

 Sending emails to delinquent borrowers resulted in a statistically significant, four-fold increase in completed IDR applications compared to those who had not yet received an email.
-Over the three weeks between email waves, IDR application rates were four times higher among borrowers who had been sent an email than among those who had not yet been sent an email.
 A total of 4,327 applications for IDR were made by the former group, compared with only 982 applications by the latter.